-INKE has grown out of the community fostered by the Digital Humanities Summer Institute, held every June at U Victoria (in collaboration with a network of DH training institutes including those at U Oxford, Leipzig U, and U Maryland).
-Hosted by the Electronic Textual Cultures Lab, DHSI has welcomed more than 1200 people from around the world to its warm, collegial training environment.
+INKE has in part grown out of the community fostered by the Digital Humanities Summer Institute, held every June at U Victoria (in collaboration with a network of DH training institutes including those at U Oxford, Leipzig U, and U Maryland).
+Hosted by the Electronic Textual Cultures Lab, DHSI has welcomed more than 4,000 people from around the world to its warm, collegial training environment.

-INKE works and has worked with local community, graduate students, and emerging scholars through the Interface (prev.
-Interface Design), Modelling (prev.
-Modelling & Prototyping), and previous Textual Studies clusters, including contributors to Archbook, The Social Edition of the Devonshire Manuscript, New Radial, and the Dynamic Table of Contexts.
+INKE works and has worked with local community, graduate students, and emerging scholars through the Development (prev.
+Interface Design and Modelling & Prototyping), and previous Textual Studies clusters, including contributors to Archbook, The Social Edition of the Devonshire Manuscript, New Radial, and the Dynamic Table of Contexts.

 Cover Image Copyright: